RUG-at-HDSI/rug-at-hdsi.org/_upcoming_events/2022_03_10_julia_silge.md

   committee member for the US Bureau of Labor Statistics.
 She is an author, an international keynote speaker, and a real-world practitioner focusing on data analysis and machine learning.
-Julia loves text analysis, making beautiful charts, and communicating about technical topics with diverse audiences.
+Julia loves text analysis, making beautiful charts, and communicating about technical topics with diverse audiences.<br><br>

   Natural language that we as speakers and writers use must be dramatically transformed to new representations for analysis, whether we are just starting